Sponsor: Karen Neuman, DHS Chief Privacy Officer

 Biographies of Members

-Jim Adler, Vice President of Products, Metanautix, Los Altos, CA. Metanautix is a big data startup focused on data management and analysis for large enterprises.
+Jim Adler, Vice President of Products and Chief Privacy Officer, Metanautix, Los Altos, CA. Metanautix is a big data startup focused on data management and analysis for large enterprises.
 Most recently, Mr. Adler served as the first Chief Privacy Officer and Vice President of Data Systems at Intelius, an organization that provides businesses and consumers with background checks, public record searches, and predictive intelligence.
 At Intelius, he led big data technology teams, privacy efforts, consumer advocacy outreach, and negotiations with the U.S. Senate and the Federal Trade Commission.
 Mr. Adler is a frequent public speaker and author on the power of data, privacy, security, and identity technologies.